grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Her senses had little to do with it."

 Percy ignored that.
-"What's next?"
+"What's fucking next?"

 "I wanted to look at the chart and run my numbers again."